 Students pursuing the emphasis area in addictions counseling will complete the coursework for partial fulfillment of the educational criteria leading to eligibility for the Advanced Certified Alcohol/Drug Counselor (ACADC) credential in the State of Idaho.
 The Practicum/Internship requirement for an ACADC is 2000 hours.

-This specialization prepares students with the development of a greater capacity to counsel individuals through complicated bereavement, trauma, and crisis.
-Student outcomes include gaining assessment and intervention skills to assist clients in working through complicated bereavement, understanding models of crisis training and intervention, and theory and practice of trauma counseling.
+This specialization prepares students with the development of a greater capacity to counsel individuals through trauma, complicated bereavement, and crisis.
+Student outcomes include gaining assessment and intervention skills to assist clients in working through theory and practice of trauma counseling, complicated bereavement, and understanding models of crisis training and intervention.
 PTSD, mass disaster, sexual assault, domestic violence, mental illness, and suicide prevention are addressed in the coursework.